 Does promissory note require acceptance?

-Answer: No the promissory note does not require acceptance as it is already a valuable device.
+Answer: No, the promissory note does not require acceptance.

 What is the date of maturity of a bill of exchange?